martincooper/scala-datatable/docs/DataColumnModificationExamples.md

 ```

 ## Inserting Columns
-To insert a Column, call the insert method on the table.columns collection.
+To insert a column, call the insert method on the table.columns collection.
 This will return a new DataTable structure with the column inserted.
 The column
 to insert can be specified by name, by index, or the column itself.